 The downside to the area is that climbing is rather spread out and a 4-wheel drive is needed to access some of the areas.
 Many people come to this area for off-roading and as a result, the area has become abused with eroded trails, social trails, broken glass, and trash.

 Three of my favorite routes at The Ironclads:

 Fire Widow aka Gypsies in the Palace 5.10c Located on the Ironsides formation.
 Long a little run out but crimps and underclings make the climbing near the top super fun.

-Alloy Madness 5.10c Located on the Ironsides formation.
-Long, a couple of small roofs and some fun balancey moves.
+Alloy Madness 5.10c is located on the Ironsides formation.
+Long, a couple of small roofs, and some fun balancey moves.